opensearch-project/opensearch-jvector/scripts/README.md

 #### Direct Installation

+Make sure you have pip installed.
 If you prefer not to use a virtual environment:

 ```bash
 pip install -r requirements.txt